 What are the differences between the new and the old models?More questions

-Under the new model, your depository receipts will be converted to participations, a non-voting equity instrument which is issued by Oikocredit.
+Under the new model, your depository receipts will be converted to participations, non-voting equity instruments governed by Dutch law which are issued by Oikocredit.
 Participations are materially similar in financial terms to the depository receipts.